-Product Design @lightspeedsys Joined over 5 years ago
+Product Design @lightspeedsys Joined almost 7 years ago

 The gradient tool could (and should) be improved, but I'm very much on the other page as to how tuned in Bohemian is to their audience and how Sketch provides value.
 My absolute favorite thing about Sketch is that the updates so consistently improve my workflow in meaningful ways.
 Figma's co-editing feature may be the cool new thing in town, but I've never actually needed it.
 Making symbols more powerful and at the same time easier to use?
 Yes, please!

 As for picking gradient colors, Figma & Adobe XD (and others) do handle this better.
 They might even be a better fit for your workflow.
 There are (now) a bunch of design tools and they all have some good concepts, but for my money it's all about the big picture and I still find Sketch does that better than anyone else.
 So in the meantime I'm willing to wait for these types of improvements, and if Bohemian's track record is anything to go by they'll keep coming.

 The last survey of designers I saw was reporting numbers at something like 56% Sketch and 44% Photoshop.

 Fwiw, I have the new Macbook Pro and have been loving it.
 But starting out you can get going much, much cheaper to see if MacOS is a good direction for you.
 If you have a monitor, you could start with a refurbished Mac Mini: http://www.apple.com/us-hed/shop/browse/home/specialdeals/mac